Flare-On 9

 I’ve reversed stuff for a while but I’ve never been too serious about it.
 Like many people, I started wanting to hack and/or understand how games worked, so as a kid, the first-ever tool I had contact with was Cheat Engine, but I never got any further than what a script kiddie would.

-Around a few years ago, even though it took me over 2 decades of my life, I finally realized infosec is a career that I really love.
-After that, I started to study it more and a few months later I heard about Flare-On.
+A few months ago I found out about the existence of Flare-On.
 At first, I was sure finishing it was impossible because even though I don’t consider myself a beginner, I also don’t see myself too far from that.
 Not to mention it is the first ever CTF I would play.
-Surprisingly though, I not only finished this year but also finished at #180, which is a placement I am very happy with.
+Surprisingly though, I not only finished this year but also finished at #180 (or maybe #141? ranking was pretty weird), which is a placement I am very happy with.
+Until the seventh challenge, I was consistently ranked #20.
+My rankings fell by a lot when I got stuck in the seventh chall for two days and almooost gave up on the eight challenge, but managed to finish it in about a week.

 Writeups: